 The French company’s Bank is Barclays Paris, the collecting Bank.
 The Chinese company’s Bank is Bank of Taizou.
 Since the proceeds are to be paid in USD, correspondent banks must be involved and an account in the USA must be credited.

 After collecting the funds, Barclays Paris sends the MT400 directly to Bank of Taizou.
-As you can see on the table below, the MT400 SWIFT Message contains the fields 53, 54 and 57.
+As you can see in the table below, the MT400 SWIFT Message contains the fields 53, 54, and 57.
 Correspondents are involved as expected.
-So the MT400 is advising the receiver, Bank of Taizou, that the payment has been collected and at the same time is announcing that funds are coming through the banks in F53, F54 and F57.
+So the MT400 is advising the receiver, Bank of Taizou, that the payment has been collected and at the same time is announcing that funds are coming through the banks in F53, F54, and F57.

 Narratives and notes on this MT400 SWIFT Message

 This MT400 SWIFT Message contains a lot of information.
-Few points will be highlighted for a better understanding of this message.
+A few points will be highlighted for a better understanding of this message.